 It can handle not just invoicing and statements but remittance advices, stock control, purchase orders, budgeting and some HR functions too.
 It's a UK program so the default is pounds sterling, but it works happily in other currencies too.

-Free small business accounting in the cloud - no software needed
+Free small business accounting in the cloud – no desktop software needed

 Designed specifically for non-accountants, QuickFile offers free tiers for small businesses while still delivering automatic invoicing, purchase receipt management, quotations and multi-currency support.

-It's cloud-based rather than a software download, and if you like the free version you can upgrade to an ad-free, more advanced version with bulk invoicing, revision history and a host of power user features for £45 (about US$60, AU$80) plus tax per year.
+It’s cloud-based rather than a software download, and if you like the free version you can upgrade to an ad-free, more advanced version with bulk invoicing, revision history and a host of power user features for a modest fee.

 Make your own accounting sheets using the free office suite